camunda/camunda-docs/versioned_docs/version-8.0/components/zeebe/open-source/get-help-get-involved.md

 description: "Ask questions, report problems, and make contributions."
 ---

 We provide a few different public-facing Zeebe support and feedback channels where users can ask questions, report problems, and make contributions.

-### Camunda Platform 8 user forum

-The best place to ask questions about Zeebe and troubleshoot issues is the [forum](https://forum.camunda.io).
+Ask questions about Zeebe and troubleshoot issues by [contacting us](/contact).

-The Zeebe team monitors the forum closely, and we do our best to respond to all questions in a timely manner.

 ### Create an issue in GitHub